gopanc/ps_linklist/README.md

 # ps_linklist
 This module combines ps_linklist and ps_customeraccountlinks into one making it easy to configure and making the footer in one module only.
+Only compatible with Prestashop 1.7

 # How to install
 1: Unnistall ps_linklist